How to Measure Compaction Force, Compactability and Compressibility

-COMPACTABILITY/COMPRESSIBILITY is the ability to be compacted or compressed usually to a large degree of deformation.
+COMPACTABILITY/COMPRESSIBILITY is the ability to be compacted or compressed usually to a large degree of deformation during a compression test.
 This can be a required property of, for example, the formation of cosmetic powder tablets or formation of tablets from granules.
 However it may also be undesirable, as would be true of a large amount of packaging material which is usually chosen for its ability to protect a product and therefore resist compaction to a reasonable extent.

 The above are only typical examples of compactability/compressibility measurement.
 We can, of course, design and manufacture probes or fixtures that are bespoke to your sample and its specific measurement.